DUNE-DAQ/nanorc/docs/README.md

 ```
 This will create an entry in the configuration service containing all the configuration data.
 In this example, it will be called `username-configuration`, so you probably want to name it better.

+Note that the `upload-conf` utility will fails if you have proxy.

 In the example above, you should rename `np04docker.cern.ch/dunedaq-local/image-name` to whatever image you want to run on.
 To know which one you want to run on:
  - `dunedaq-v3.1.0` will use the release `v3.1.0`
  - `dunedaq-N22-07-15` will run on the nightly `N22-07-15`